Wolfffff/snakemake-sleap-naps/docs/index.rst

 Overview
 --------

-The **Snakemake Workflow for SLEAP + NAPS** is a powerful tool for advanced animal behavior research, leveraging the capabilities of both SLEAP and NAPS.
-It enables efficient data processing for pose estimation and behavioral analysis using:
+The **Snakemake Workflow for SLEAP and NAPS** leverages the capabilities of both SLEAP and NAPS to quickly capture pose and persist identity.

 - **SLEAP**: For deep-learning-based pose estimation of animal videos.
 - **NAPS**: For identity persistence using fiducial markers.